jwstadler/angular-jquery-dialog-service/README.md

 The open method displays a dialog.
 The `id` argument is a unique name to identify this dialog when calling other methods on the service such as close and cancel.

-The `template` argument specifies the id of the script block that contains the template to use for the dialog.
-Here is an example template:
+The `template` argument specifies the id of the script block that contains the template to use for the dialog or a url to a template fragment on the web server.
+Here is an example script block template:

 ```
 <script type="text/ng-template" id="dialogTemplate.html">